 If we can’t consistently protect gross margin on projects and earn our revenue in an efficient way, getting healthy net profit will be extremely difficult (or impossible)

-So for the context of this post, I’m going to discuss how to Calculate Billable Employee Cost Per Hour for the purpose of calculating Gross Margin on clients & projects.
-Simply put, we’re going to use employee cost per hour to better understand what it costs us to earn revenue, and how efficiently we’re doing that.
+I’m going to discuss how to Calculate Billable Employee Cost Per Hour for the purpose of calculating Gross Margin.
+We’re going to use employee cost per hour to understand what it costs us to earn revenue, and how efficiently.

 Why is this important to establish before we talk about employee cost per hour?
-Because without being clear about what question is being answered with this metric, it’s difficult to justify what does and doesn’t get factored into the employee cost calculation.
+Without clarifying the question being answered it’s difficult to justify what gets factored into the employee cost calculation.

-If we agree that we’re using cost-per-hour to calculate gross margin, it immediately becomes more clear that we should not be factoring in overhead of billable capacity to this calculation for most employees.
+If we agree that we’re using cost-per-hour to calculate gross margin, it becomes clear that we shouldn’t be factoring in overhead of billable capacity for most employees.

 What all of that said, what exactly is the formula for calculating employee cost per hour in your agency?
 Let’s jump in!